 Current Studies (recruiting now)

-- In-utero exposure study: Identical or fraternal twins whose parents smoked while their mother was pregnant with them (one or both twins should themselves be nonsmokers).
+- In-utero smoke exposure study: Identical or fraternal twins whose parents smoked while their mother was pregnant with them (one or both twins should themselves be nonsmokers).

 - Zoster (shingles) vaccine study: Study conducted in partnership with Stanford University.